 It’s best to start at one capsule (half a dose), assess your tolerance, and build up gradually from there.
 If you take one capsule and don’t feel anything after an hour or two, take another.
 If that feels good, the next time you use Alpha BRAIN®, take two capsules at once (one full dose, as recommended on the label).
 We do not recommend that you take more than one dose in 24 hours.

 Many prefer to take Alpha BRAIN® in the morning with breakfast to support cognitive function at the start of the day, when they try to prioritize their most challenging tasks.
-But Alpha BRAIN® can be taken in the afternoon or evening, if you need your thinking to be on point at those times instead.†
+But Alpha BRAIN® can be taken in the afternoon or evening, if you need your thinking to be on point at those times instead.

 Who Should Use Alpha BRAIN®?

 If you’re new to the Alpha BRAIN® family, or nootropics in general, original Alpha BRAIN® is a good place to start.
-It will allow you to assess your tolerance and see if the ingredients that are common to all the AB products work for you.
-Alpha BRAIN® is good to use daily for general cognitive support, but it can be used only as needed, such as when working or studying.†
+It will allow you to assess your tolerance and see if the ingredients that are common to the other AB products work for you.
+Alpha BRAIN® is good to use daily for general cognitive support, but it can be used only as needed, such as when working or studying.

 What Is Alpha BRAIN® Instant?